Tek Eye Logo

 After those, extra features are a bonus:

 Let's look at it from a different perspective.
-The last item in the list is support for plug-ins.
+The last item on the list is support for plug-ins.
 One solution is to make everything a plug-in.
-This has the natural advantage of breaking the task down into individual chucks.
+This has the natural advantage of breaking the task down into individual chunks.
 Thus write a program that allows the ability to support plug-ins, then develop each IDE feature as a plug-in:

-• Develop a HTML file viewer plug-in (for help files and Internet pages).
+- Develop an HTML file viewer plug-in (for help files and Internet pages).

-• Next develop a make, Ant or Gradle project build manager plug-in for multi-file builds.
+- Next develop a make, CMake, Ant or Gradle project build manager plug-in for multi-file builds.

 This way you can get each chunk working as you go down the list, and use existing Open Source projects to fill the gaps until you write your own version.
 See the Gemini framework for a Windows Presentation Foundation (WPF) based IDE shell solution.

-Still the best question to ask is can I spend my programming time doing something better?
-The answer will be yes.
-In fact there are many Open Source projects that need additional help.
+Still, the best question to ask is can I spend my programming time doing something better?
+The answer will be yes, many Open Source projects need additional help.
 Or pick up an Open Source project that has not had any work done on it for a while.
 Or even better write some software that fulfils a niche need.
 It could be the start of a successful business.

 Don't Reinvent the Wheel, Just Use It

-There are many IDEs already available, so why not build on those and adapt them.
-Here are some solutions and Integrated Development Environment examples:
+There are many IDEs already available, why not build on those and adapt them?
+Here are some free examples of solutions for code editing and an Integrated Development Environment:

 For more information on IDEs see the Comparison of integrated development environments on Wikipedia.

-If you still decide to build your own IDE at least make it available to others for contributions.
+If you still decide to build your own IDE at least make it available to others for contributions, e.g., via an open source repository.
 If by chance it gets enough interest you'll get help to get the job done.

 Comments